 On Wellesley Street West, between Albert Street and Queen Street, Stage 1 of the Wellesley Street Bus Improvements (WSBI) project will deliver:

 - improved facilities for large volumes of bus passengers.

 - wider footpaths for the additional people expected in the area as a result of the CRL opening, bus operations or future business and residential development.

 - an improved midblock crossing between Bledisloe Lane and Elliot Street.

 The WSBI project responds to the City Centre Masterplan (CCMP) by removing buses from Victoria Street to allow for Te Hā Noa Victoria Street linear park (Te Hā Noa).
-It is also part of the proposed City Centre Bus Plan, which is currently out for consultation (until 24 October 2021) and includes Wellesley Street becoming the east-west bus route through midtown.
+It is also part of the proposed City Centre Bus Plan, consultation on which closed on 24 October 2021 and included Wellesley Street becoming the east-west bus route through midtown.

 Ultimately, the WSBI project will deliver significant upgrades to bus infrastructure, the streetscape, and the pedestrian environment along the full length of Wellesley Street between Victoria Park and Grafton Gully.
 These improvements will be delivered in stages over the next decade.

 The current focus is on Stage 1, which is the section of Wellesley Street West between Albert Street and Queen Street.
 Here, the project will deliver wider footpaths on both sides of the street, six westbound and six eastbound bus stops, and a wider and improved pedestrian crossing between Bledisloe Lane and Elliott Street.
 New paving and road surfacing, street furniture and lighting will improve the look, feel and safety of the street.